 The shortfall in available talent is driving up salaries.
 Salary levels are being further distorted by the willingness of large companies like Meta, Apple, Microsoft, Alphabet, and Amazon (MAMAA) to pay high salaries along with stock options to fill their open roles and retain talent.
 The post-COVID embrace of remote work means these salaries are affecting markets even outside of the US.

 If your business needs an app to compete, or your business is an app, this is the market you are fighting in to land the talent you need to survive.
 The competition for developers means it can take 2 to 3 months to fill a role with the right person.
 If you can afford them.

 What is an extended development team?

-An extended development team, the “one simple trick”, also goes by the name of a team extension or staff augmentation.
+An extended development team, the “one simple trick”, also goes by the name of a team extension, dedicated team or staff augmentation.
 It’s remote workers with better management, lower risk, and lower costs.